snps-steve/Top-Black-Duck-Issues/README.md

 If you would like to contribute to this project, please fork the repository and submit a pull request.

 Contact
-For any questions or issues, please ssmith@blackduck.com.
+For any questions or issues, please contact ssmith@blackduck.com.